 .

-To publish container images to a registry, the following one time setup is necessary:
+To build a hybrid image, the following one time setup is necessary:

 $ docker run --rm --privileged multiarch/qemu-user-static --reset -p yes